Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Children can roll balls from different positions: standing, sitting, lying on their stomach.

-The teacher invites the kids to stand in front of the line drawn on the floor, gives them balls and says: “Let's try to throw the balls as far as possible.
-And then we'll chase them down.
-Raise the balls like this."
-At the command of the teacher "Let's drop!" the kids throw the balls forward, then catch up with them and return to their place.
+The teacher invites the kids to stand in front of the line drawn on the floor, hands them balls and says: “let's try to throw the balls as far as possible.
+And then we will catch up with them.
+Pick up the balls like this.”
+At the teacher’s command “Let’s quit!” the kids throw the balls forward, then catch up with them and return to their place.

-The next time the teacher shows the children how to throw the ball with two hands from below.
+Next time, the teacher shows the children how to throw the ball with both hands from below.

 "Throw the ball"

-The teacher gives the child a ball and takes the same one for himself, offers to throw the ball together “far - far”.
+The teacher gives the child a ball and takes the same one for himself, offering to throw the ball together “far and far.”

-Draw a circle with chalk (or you can lay it out of the cord).
-Place a basket in the center.
+Draw a circle with chalk (or you can lay it out from a cord).
+A basket is placed in the center.
 Children stand in a circle with balls in their hands.
-At the signal of the teacher, everyone throws the balls into the basket.
+At the teacher’s signal, everyone throws balls into the basket.

-I.p .: legs slightly apart.
-We hold the ball with both hands above the head, then tilt down with outstretched arms, and back ip.
+IP: legs slightly apart.
+Hold the ball above your head with both hands, then tilt down with your arms outstretched, and back again.
 Repeat 4-5 times.

-I.p .: legs slightly apart, the ball is lowered.
-The ball is up, behind the head, raise the head, lower the ball, say "down".
+IP: legs slightly apart, ball lowered.
+Ball up, behind your head, lift your head, lower the ball, say “down.”
 Maintain a stable position.
 Repeat 4-5 times.

 "Firework"

-Children stand in a circle and take prepared in advance in in large numbers small plastic balls.
+Children stand in a circle and take the prepared ones in advance. large quantities small plastic balls.
 There is a large basket in the center.

-On command, they begin to throw balls into the basket, as if it were a salute.
+On command, they begin to throw balls into the basket, as if it were fireworks.

-Children form a circle, the teacher stands in the center and picks up a big ball.
-He throws the ball to the children in turn and says: “Catch and throw - don’t let it fall!”
+Children form a circle, the teacher stands in the center and picks up a large ball.
+He throws the ball to the children one by one and says: “Catch and throw - don’t let them fall!”
 The kids catch the ball and throw it back.

-“If we all stand in a circle, I will throw the ball to you, friend”
+“If we all stand in a circle, I’ll throw the ball to you, friend.”

 Children's chairs are placed in a row at a distance of 20 cm from each other.
-In front of each chair is a child.
-The teacher says: “Let's roll the balls into the houses” - and shows how this is done.
-Then, on a signal, all the children squat down and push the balls with both hands.
+Opposite each chair is a child.
+The teacher says: “Let’s roll the balls into the houses” and shows how this is done.
+Then, at a signal, all children squat down and push the balls with both hands.

-At first, the distance is small 0.5 m (the border is marked with a cord).
-If all the children have balls rolled into the target, the teacher moves the cord a little further.
+At first, the distance is small - 0.5 m (the border is marked with a cord).
+If all the children's balls have rolled into the target, the teacher moves the cord a little further.

 Children can roll balls from a sitting position, lying on their stomach.